TheMonk2121/ai-dev-tasks/400_guides/400_07_project-planning-roadmap.md

 #### **Analytics Standards**
 - **Data Quality**: All project data must be accurate and complete
-- **Metric Relevance**: Analytics metrics must be relevant to project management
+- **Metric Relevance**: Analytics metrics must be relevant to project managemen
 - **Insight Quality**: Generated insights must be meaningful and actionable
 - **Recommendation Relevance**: Strategic recommendations must be relevant and implementable